DeepEN: A Deep Reinforcement Learning Framework for Personalized Enteral Nutrition in Critical Care: Methods

 \subsubsection{Training and Hyperparameters}

+Patient trajectories were randomly partitioned at the patient level into 70\% training, 10\% validation, and 20\% testing sets.
+Hyperparameter tuning and model selection were performed on the validation set using CWPDIS-based offline evaluation, while all final performance metrics reported in the manuscript were evaluated exclusively on the held-out test set.

-The patient trajectories were randomly split into 80\% training and 20\% testing sets.
-Our deep RL model is based on the D3QN framework coupled with CQL regularization.
-A grid search was conducted over CQL scaling coefficient $\alpha\in\{0.01, 0.1, 0.5, 1\}$, and the discount factor $\gamma\in\{0.75, 0.9, 0.95, 0.99\}$.
-For the network architecture, we evaluated different combinations of ReLU and sigmoid activation functions with 1-4 hidden layers, with layer widths drawn from $\{64, 128, 256, 512\}$.
-All models were trained with a learning rate of 1e-4, batch size of 500.
+Our deep RL model is based on the D3QN framework with CQL regularization.
+A grid search was conducted over the CQL coefficient $\alpha \in \{0.01, 0.1, 0.5, 1\}$ and discount factor $\gamma \in \{0.75, 0.9, 0.95, 0.99\}$.
+We additionally evaluated ReLU and sigmoid activations with 1--4 hidden layers and layer widths selected from $\{64, 128, 256, 512\}$.
+All models were trained using a learning rate of $1\times10^{-4}$ and batch size of 500.

-The final model was selected based on offline evaluation performance, resulting the optimal hyperparameters to be $\alpha=0.5, \gamma=0.99$, ReLU activation on 3-layer network with decreasing dimensions (256, 128, and 64).
+The final model achieved optimal validation-set performance with $\alpha = 0.5$, $\gamma = 0.99$, ReLU activation, and a 3-layer architecture with dimensions 256, 128, and 64.